STOIE/recipes/recipes/sauces/README.md

 ## Tzatziki

-See garlic sauce recipe above for something that is arguably better.
+See garlic sauce recipe below for something that is arguably better.

 ### Indredgients